Put on your running shoes – it’s time to get fit with these Leeds running clubs.

 Part of the national ‘This Girl Can’ campaign, Leeds Girls Can have three ladies-only running clubs that will give you the chance to socialise, make new friends and get fit, all at the same time.
 With their Couch to 5K programme, Leeds Girls Can Run can even get complete beginners up and keeping pace with the rest of the group in no time at all.

 Their three clubs cover Kirkstall, Middleton and Harehills.
-North Leeds members meet at 6pm in Potternewton Park every Monday for Sole Sisters, West Leeds fans at Kirkstall Abbey car park at 7pm on Tuesdays.
+North Leeds members meet at 6pm in Potternewton Park every Monday for Sole Sisters and West Leeds runs from Kirkstall Abbey car park at 7pm on Tuesdays.
 If you’re in South Leeds, head to Leeds Urban Bike Park in Middleton at 6.30pm on Mondays to run, chat and even go for a drink afterwards.

 Leeds Girls Can Run Kirkstall, Kirkstall Abbey, Abbey Road, Leeds, LS5 3EH & Leeds Girls Can Run Middleton, Leeds Urban Bike Park, Ring Road, Beeston Park, Middleton, Leeds, LS10 3TN & Leeds Girls Can Run Harehills – Sole Sisters, Potternewton Park, Harehills Lane, Leeds, LS7 4HB.
 No booking or fees required.